Dog Dewclaw Injuries: Everything You Need to Know

 Ingrown dewclaws

-Due to their natural curvature, overgrown declaws will eventually grow into the flesh of the toe if left unchecked.
-This is common in long-haired breeds, whose coats often hide overgrowing dewclaws from pet parents.
-It’s also common in dogs who are active and naturally wear down their other nails with regular play.
-Since they aren’t going to the groomer or the veterinary clinic for regular nail trimmings, their dewclaws aren’t regularly maintained.
+It’s also common in active dogs whose other nails wear down naturally with regular play.
+Since they may not require frequent nail trimming with a groomer or vet, it’s easy for their dewclaws to get overlooked.
 As you can imagine, a dewclaw curling into the pet’s flesh is very painful, and a veterinary visit is required.

 Infected dewclaws

-Prompt veterinary care is crucial if you suspect an infected dewclaw, as infection can spread to the bone of the toe if left untreated.
-Your veterinarian will perform a full physical exam to help determine the origin of the infection and may need to run additional tests, such as a nail bed cytology, blood work, and radiographs (X-rays).
+Your veterinarian will perform a full physical exam to help determine the origin of the infection.
+They may need to run additional tests, such as nail bed cytology, blood work, and radiographs (X-rays).

 Soaking the paw in a diluted chlorhexidine solution or Epsom salts can help draw out pus and reduce inflammation.
-Your veterinarian may also recommend an e-collar to prevent your dog from licking the infection site, and you’ll need to keep the affected foot clean and dry during the healing process.
+Your veterinarian may also recommend an e-collar to prevent your dog from licking the infection site.
+And you’ll need to keep the affected foot clean and dry during the healing process.

 General Cost to Treat Dewclaw Injuries